Pentagon Area Calculator (regular)

 Other useful measurements from the same side s:

-Why the golden ratio shows up: the ratio of any diagonal to a side in a regular pentagon is exactly the golden ratio φ = (1 + √5) / 2.
-The pentagon’s diagonals form a 5-pointed star (a pentagram) with golden-ratio relationships throughout.
-Pythagoras’s followers studied this for that reason.
+Why the golden ratio shows up: the ratio of any diagonal to a side in a regular pentagon is exactly φ = (1 + √5) / 2.
+Draw all five diagonals and they trace a pentagram enclosing a smaller upside-down pentagon, sides 1/φ² of the original, which does the same thing again.
+The Pythagoreans studied this shape hard for exactly that reason.

 How we build and check this calculator